-A. Embodied Perception
+136 A. Embodied Perception

 In line with the claim that cognitive processes are action-driven, research has shown that perception is constrained by a person's potential to carry out specific actions in a given context.
-For example, participants wearing heavy backpacks judge distances to be farther,47 and hills to be steeper48 than participants who do not have a "weight on their shoulders".
-Similar overestimation effects occur after exercising heavily.49 Further, fear associated with standing on a wobbly skateboard facing downhill makes the hill slant appear more threatening and therefore more steep, compared to how the same hill appears when standing on a stable surface.50 Such studies suggest that perceptions of environmental characteristics are not "objective", but are the result of pragmatic and functional demands for specific actions embedded in specific environments.
+For example, participants wearing heavy backpacks judge distances to be farther, [FN47] and hills to be steeper [FN48] than participants who do not have a "weight on their shoulders".
+Similar overestimation effects occur after exercising heavily.
+[FN49] Further, fear associated with standing on a wobbly skateboard facing downhill makes the hill slant appear more threatening and therefore more steep, compared to how the same hill appears when standing on a stable surface.
+[FN50] Such studies suggest that perceptions of environmental characteristics are not "objective", but are the result of pragmatic and functional demands for specific actions embedded in specific environments.

 Recently, studies have also shown that psychosocial resources can moderate the perception of the physical world.
-For example, social support changed perception such that a steep hill appeared less steep when a friend was physically present (versus not present), or when participants thought of a supportive other (versus a neutral other or non-supportive other).51 illustrating that sometimes vision and higher-order processes do seem to work independently.
+For example, social support changed perception such that a steep hill appeared less steep when a friend was physically present (versus not present), or when participants thought of a supportive other (versus a neutral other or non-supportive other).
+[FN51]

-All of these studies-whether about physical resources or psychosocial resources-are based on the assumption that perceptual processes depend on a person's resources in the context of navigating the environment.
-Thus, these studies were conducted from an embodied
+All of these studies--whether about physical resources or psychosocial resources--are based on the assumption that perceptual processes depend on a person's resources in the context of navigating the environment.
+Thus, these studies were conducted from an embodied 137 perspective, because the traditional cognitive model would not make different predictions for a person standing in front of an actual hill, versus sitting at a computer and indicating their response using keyboard presses.